Ecce Homo (García Martínez and Giménez): Artistic significance

 Tongue-in-cheek critiques have interpreted the piece as a multifaceted comment on both sacred and secular themes.
 A Forbes commentator suggested that the "inept restoration" represented "one woman's vision of her savior, uncompromised by schooling".
 In September 2012, the artistic group Wallpeople presented hundreds of reworked versions of the new image on a wall near the Centre de Cultura Contemporània de Barcelona.
 An organizer commented that "Cecilia has created a pop icon".

 Later on, Spanish actress Assumpta Serna co-produced with Wildcard UK a documentary called Fresco Fiasco and acted in the movie Behold the Monkey, two films about the restoration.
 Both projects were seen in February 2016 on the Sky Arts network in the UK.

+A comic opera about the affair, named Monkey Christ, opened in Las Vegas in 2023.

-Tourist success
+Tourist success and revenue

-The interest from tourists was such that the church began charging to see the restored fresco.
+The interest from tourists was such that the church began charging a fee to see the restored fresco.
 In the year following the failed restoration, tourist activity generated 40,000 visits and more than €50,000 for a local charity.
-Giménez has sought a share of the royalties; her lawyer said that she wanted her share of the profits to help muscular dystrophy charities because her son suffers from the condition.
-The mayor had to mend the dispute between the families of both authors.
-By 2016, the number of tourists visiting the town had increased from 6,000 to 57,000 or even 200,000; in addition to spending money with local businesses, visitors have donated some €50,000 to the church.
-The money has been used to employ additional attendants at the church and to fund a home for retirees.
+Giménez sought a share of the royalties; her lawyer said that she wanted her share of the profits to help muscular dystrophy charities because her son suffers from the condition.
+The mayor was able to mend the dispute between the families of Martínez and Giménez.
+According to a 2013 agreement, Giménez receives 49% of all merchandising profit resulting from her work.

+By 2016, the number of tourists visiting the town had increased from 6,000 to 57,000, though by 2026 it had settled to between 15,000 to 20,000.
+In addition to spending money with local businesses, visitors have donated some €50,000 to the church.
 On 16 March 2016, an interpretation centre dedicated to the artwork was opened in Borja.

-The €3 tickets generate over €40,000 that, among other expenses, pay €15,000 for two (some years even five) elderly people in the town home for retirees.
-Cecilia Giménez also keeps 49% of the merchandising profit.
+In 2022 it was reported that the €3 tickets generated over €40,000 revenue per year, money that was used for the maintenance of the church, to pay the salary of two guides, and to support several low-income people in the town's elderly home.

+Cecilia Giménez died on 29 December 2025 aged 94.